Skip to content

 Ranked 3rd in the UK for student satisfaction

-Our theology & religious studies courses are ranked 3rd in the UK for student satisfaction by the Complete University Guide 2023.
+Our theology & religious studies courses are ranked 3rd in the UK for student satisfaction by the Complete University Guide 2024.

-Our philosophy courses are ranked 6th in the UK for student satisfaction by the Complete University Guide 2023.
+Our theology & religious studies courses are ranked in in the top 12th in the UK for graduate prospects (on track) by the Complete University Guide 2025.

 Trips and experiences

 You’ll have the opportunity to experience Religion Philosophy and Ethics as they are lived.
-We have an ongoing program of international field trips that have to date included India, the United States and Spain and we offer a number of more local trips to Glastonbury, Oxford, Leicester and London where we have experienced contemporary spiritualities and a number of established world religions.
+We have an ongoing programme of international field trips that have to date included India, the United States and Spain and we offer a number of more local trips to Glastonbury, Oxford, Leicester and London where we have experienced contemporary spiritualities and a number of established world religions.

 Our degree also provides opportunities, alongside other placements, for students to work with local charities and communities who are committed to social justice.
 We want our students to have the courage to be themselves, so they can make important choices with confidence and take the next step in their lives.